PMMC G5: Systems

 A modular approach was adapted using COTS technologies and open-system standards wherever possible, so as to allow easier upgrade paths and reduced costs.

 Weapons

 Although the basic model is unarmed, most variants will feature a remote weapons station fitted with either a 7.62mm general-purpose machine gun (GPMG) or a 0.50 in heavy machine gun (HMG), although larger calibre weapons may be offered as an option.
 Unlike many vehicles against which it will compete for sales, a version with a crewed turret is not currently available.

 Development

 A prototype of the vehicle was first displayed at the Eurosatory International Defence Show in Paris, France, in 2014.
 The vehicle underwent extensive testing in a variety of different operating conditions, including summer testing in sand in Abu Dhabi and winter testing in snow in Norway.
 Limited production commenced in 2018 with full-scale production commencing in early 2021.

-Variants
+Variants to enter service

+Armoured recovery vehicles

+The Norwegian Army ordered several recovery module to MITE to be installed on the ACSV G5 (Miller Industries Towing Equipment) in June 2023, to be delivered in 2027.

+It is designed to be able to recover vehicles ranging from 5 to 25 tons, such as the Iveco LMV, the Dingo 2 and the M113 for the Norwegian Army.
+The recovery module will be equipped with a crane for lifting and winching vehicles or parts of the vehicles and 2 arms to stabilise the vehicle.

+Mobile radar system

+The Norwegian Army ordered several ACSV G5 equipped with the Ground Master 200 MM/C radar for C-RAM missions.

+National Manoeuvre Air Defence System (NOMADS)

+It is a mobile ground based air-defence system designed by Kongsberg.
+Its features are: